Toy Poodle Information and Characteristics

 While Toy Poodles are generally healthy, there are a few health issues you should watch out for.
 Knowing them early helps you prepare and keep your dog healthy longer.

-This condition, where the kneecap slips out of place, can be seen in many miniature poodles and smaller dogs.
+1. Patellar Luxation: This condition, where the kneecap slips out of place, can be seen in many miniature poodles and smaller dogs.
 It causes pain, limping, or skipping while walking.
-Mild cases may be managed with exercise and supplements; severe cases might need surgery. -
+Prepare a comfortable dog bed for your dog to help relieve its pain.

-PRA leads to vision loss and is common in poodles.
+2. Progressive Retinal Atrophy (PRA): PRA leads to vision loss and is common in poodles.
 Symptoms start with night blindness.
 Since it’s genetic, you should only get puppies from responsible breeders who test for it.
-DNA screening is available through The Kennel Club health testing directory: -

-Because of their long ears and curly coats, Toy Poodles often get ear infections.
+3. Ear Infections: Because of their long ears and curly coats, Toy Poodles often get ear infections.
 These can become chronic if not cleaned regularly.
-Use a vet-recommended cleanser weekly. -

-Toy breeds are prone to dental issues due to their small mouths.
-Brush your dog’s teeth often and have your vet check their gums during annual visits. -
+4. Dental Problems: Toy breeds are prone to dental issues due to their small mouths.
+Brush your dog’s teeth often and have your vet check their gums during annual visits.

-Affects the hip joint in young puppies, especially under one year old.
+5. Legg-Calvé-Perthes Disease: Affects the hip joint in young puppies, especially under one year old.
 It causes limping and pain.
-X-rays and surgery may be needed in serious cases.

 Knowing these issues lets you catch problems early and get the right treatment.
 Regular vet visits, DNA testing, and preventative care all help you stay ahead.